SaiKrishna-KK/aurora-search-engine/README.md

 ## What It Does

 Think of it as Google for messages and movies—you type what you're looking for, and it instantly shows you the best matches.
-Built for speed, it returns results **5,000 times faster** than required.
+Built for speed, it returns results faster than required.

 ## Quick Start